 All figures are square metres.
 Figures are net - demolitions are subtracted from new floorspace development figures, and changes of use measured as positive for conversions to a use class, and negative for conversions from a use class.
-Values for all use classes were not collected before 2014 - asterisked totals are therefore not a complete record of permissions for these use classes.
 Source: Knowsley Council Local Plan Team.